-1. A school that includes any of grades 6, 7, or 8 shall implement an early warning system to identify students in grades 6, 7, and 8 who need additional support to improve academic performance and stay engaged in school.
-The early warning system must include the following early warning indicators:
+- 1. A school that includes any of grades 6, 7, or 8 shall implement an early warning system to identify students in grades 6, 7, and 8 who need additional support to improve academic performance and stay engaged in school.
+The early warning system must include the following early warning indicators: - a.

-- a.
 Attendance below 90 percent, regardless of whether absence is excused or a result of out-of-school suspension. - b.
 One or more suspensions, whether in school or out of school. - c.
 Course failure in English/Language Arts or mathematics. - d.
 A Level 1 score on the statewide, standardized assessments in English Language Arts or mathematics - 2.
 A school district may identify additional early warning indicators for use in a school's early warning system. - 3.
-When a student exhibits two or more early warning indicators, the school's child study team under § 1003.02, Florida Statutes, or a school- based team formed for the purpose of implementing the requirements of this paragraph shall convene to determine appropriate intervention strategies for the student.
-The school shall provide at least 10 days' written notice of the meeting to the student's parent indicating the meeting's purpose, time, and location, and provide the parent the opportunity to participate.
+When a student exhibits two or more early warning indicators, the team, in consultation with the student's parent, shall determine appropriate intervention strategies for the student unless the student is already being served by an intervention program at the direction of a school-based, multidisciplinary team.
+The team may include a school psychologist.
+Data and information relating to a student's early warning indicators must be used to inform any intervention strategies provided to the student. (§ 1001.42(18) (b), F.S.)